Humane Society International / Viet Nam

 As part of our program in Viet Nam we are collaborating with the authorities in two target provinces, Thai Nguyen and Dong Nai, to launch initiatives aimed at reducing the dog and cat meat trade and dog and cat meat consumption in each province.
 This involves enforcing existing laws, such as health and safety regulations, environmental regulations and animal welfare laws to restrict the trade and training local law enforcement agencies to combat it effectively.
 Additionally, we deliver community initiatives in these provinces that raise awareness of the risks of the dog and cat meat trade, encourage responsible pet ownership, support pet sterilization and increase canine rabies vaccination coverage.

-Additionally, after years of success with our Models for Change program in South Korea, we launched this initiative in Viet Nam in 2022 closing dog and cat meat farms.
+Additionally, after years of success with our Models for Change program in South Korea, we launched this initiative in Viet Nam in 2022.
 While most animals for the trade are either stray animals caught from the streets or stolen pets, some dogs and cats are farmed for the meat trade.
 These farms are not farms in the traditional sense but are rather facilities where young dogs and cats, often unwanted litters, are sold by their owners into the trade, where they are fattened on farms and then slaughtered.
 We are working directly with farmers who want to leave this cruel trade behind and transition to alternative humane livelihoods.
 Our Models for Change program not only enables workers to leave the trade but also allows for the rescue of dogs and cats who are voluntarily handed over to HSI as part of the closure, ending their suffering and the suffering of dogs and cats who would have been slaughtered in the future.
 The dogs and cats we rescue from the meat trade receive veterinary care and rehabilitation at our partner shelter facilities.
 Once restored to full health, these animals are available for local adoption, enabling them to find safe and loving homes.

 Sofitel Saigon Plaza, part of an international hotel chain, goes 100% cage-free